jpdante/HtcSharp/README.md

 See the [open issues](https://github.com/jpdante/HtcSharp/issues) for a list of proposed features (and known issues).

 ## License
-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.
 See `LICENSE` for more information.